 This simple system practically ensures that every merchant can offer crypto payment options to its customers, without ever having to deal with actual digital currencies.

-Pros and cons of crypto payment gateways
+What are the pros and cons of crypto payment gateways?

 Considering what we discussed above, it’s easy to see why crypto payment gateways are so useful.
 They make the crypto payment process considerably easier for merchants, who can accept as many digital currencies as their particular service provider offers.
 They can connect merchants with customers around the world.
 Meanwhile, the instant conversion they offer mitigates, or even eliminates completely, the price volatility issue that is usually associated with digital currencies.